Finite section method for aperiodic Schr\"odinger operators: Abstract

 \section{Abstract}

-We consider discrete Schrödinger operators with aperiodic potentials given by a Sturmian word, which is a natural generalisation of the Fibonacci-Hamiltonian.
-We introduce the finite section method, which is often used to solve operator equations approximately, and apply it first to periodic Schrödinger operators.
-It turns out that the applicability of the method is always guaranteed for integer-valued potentials.
-By using periodic approximations, we find a necessary and sufficient condition for the applicability of the finite section method for aperiodic Schrödinger operators and a numerical method to check it.
+We consider 1D discrete Schrödinger operators with aperiodic potentials given by a Sturmian word, which is a natural generalisation of the Fibonacci Hamiltonian.
+Via a standard approximation by periodic potentials, we establish Hausdorff convergence of the corresponding spectra for the Schrödinger operators on the axis as well as for their compressions to the half-axis.

+Based on the half-axis results, we study the finite section method, which is another operator approximation, now by compressions to finite but growing intervals, that is often used to solve operator equations approximately.
+We find that, also for this purpose, the aperiodic case can be studied via its periodic approximants.
+Our results on the finite section method of the aperiodic operator are illustrated by confirming a result on the finite sections of the special case of the Fibonacci Hamiltonian.